 Visitor Use Management Plan / Environmental Assessment

-The National Park Service (NPS) is preparing a visitor use management plan for Petroglyph National Monument, located in Albuquerque, New Mexico.
-The purpose of the visitor use management plan for Petroglyph National Monument is to formalize a trail system and manage public use within the monument.
-The trail network and activities will be compatible with the monument's purpose, significance, and the legislation that established the monument.
-Strategies will address the management and maintenance of the trail system, access points, associated infrastructure, and provide direction for visitor use management and decision-making.
-Cultural and traditional uses and values will be integrated into the planning and decision-making processes.
-The strategies associated with the trail system will also provide guidance on resolving differences between visitor groups and impacts to cultural and natural resources.
-It will include expectations for long-term monitoring and analysis of visitor capacity.
-During this planning process, the National Park Service is asking for your input so that we can gain a better understanding of the needs, experiences, and preferences of our park partners, key stakeholders, and visitors.
-This will help the National Park Service identify opportunities to meet those needs while also achieving our mission to preserve and protect resources.
+The National Park Service, in cooperation with the City of Albuquerque's Open Space Division, has developed a visitor use management plan for Petroglyph National Monument located in Albuquerque, New Mexico.
+The purpose of the visitor use management plan is to formalize a trail system and manage public use within the monument.
+The proposed trail system and activities are compatible with the monument's purpose, significance, and the legislation that established the monument.
+Strategies address the management and maintenance of the trail system, access points, associated infrastructure, and provide direction for visitor use management and decision-making.
+Cultural and traditional uses and values have been integrated into the planning and decision-making processes.
+The strategies associated with the trail system also provide guidance on resolving differences among visitor groups and impacts to cultural and natural resources.
+It includes expectations for long-term monitoring and analysis of visitor capacity.

-Since the establishment of Petroglyph National Monument in 1990, the city of Albuquerque, New Mexico's largest metropolitan area, has continued to grow.
-City growth coupled with the increased national park visitation has created the need for the monument to establish a designated trail system and associated infrastructure to meet rising visitation demand while protecting the monument's fundamental resources and values.
-Many local and national visitors explore and enjoy the 7,200 acre monument.
-The National Park Service, the State of New Mexico, and the City of Albuquerque, who jointly manage this unit, are cooperatively undertaking the visitor use management planning effort.
+Since the establishment of Petroglyph National Monument in 1990, the city of Albuquerque, New Mexico's largest metropolitan area, has continued to grow and expand.
+City growth coupled with the increased visitation to the national park unit has created the need for the monument to establish a formalized trail system and associated infrastructure to meet rising visitation demand while protecting the monument's fundamental resources and values.
+Many local and national visitors explore and enjoy the 7,209-acre monument.
+The National Park Service and the City of Albuquerque, who jointly manage this unit, are cooperatively undertaking the visitor use management planning effort.